DigiScore/digiscore.github.io/pages/improv.md

 Further information (Location/time/date etc., will be sent to you after confirmation of availability)

 Interested?
-Please follow this link to sign-up!  https://forms.office.com/e/aprdPFGqP0
+Please follow this link to sign-up!
+[SIGN UP LINK](https://forms.office.com/e/aprdPFGqP0)

 ## Participation Information Sheets